Rob Taylor (footballer, born 1985): Port Vale

-Despite several trials at English Football League clubs he chose to put his education first and complete a degree at the University of Worcester.
-After a successful trial with Port Vale, where he scored in a reserve outing, manager Lee Sinnott signed him up on a two-year deal in readiness for the 2008–09 season.
+Despite several trials at English Football League clubs, he chose to put his education first and complete a degree at the University of Worcester.
+After a successful trial with Port Vale, where he scored in a reserve team outing, manager Lee Sinnott signed him up on a two-year deal in readiness for the 2008–09 season.
 He scored on his Vale debut in a 3–1 victory against Luton Town.
-When Sinnott's replacement Dean Glover took charge of the club, Taylor found himself out of contention and when Glover himself was removed Taylor stated his ambitions to earn himself a first team place under fresh management.
+When Sinnott's replacement Dean Glover took charge of the club, Taylor found himself out of contention and when Glover himself was removed Taylor stated his ambitions to earn himself a first-team place under fresh management.

-During the start of the 2009–10 season, under new manager Micky Adams, Taylor found himself in the first team and a fan favourite.
+During the start of the 2009–10 season, under new manager Micky Adams, Taylor found himself in the first-team and a fan favourite.
 He played in the League Cup "Sheffield double" defeats of both Championship sides, also scoring past Wednesday.
 In the following league game against Hereford United he scored a superb goal, that would later win him the club's Goal of the Season award.
 In August he set himself a target of ten goals for the season.
 Under Adams, Taylor was utilized in an attacking role, rather than his original role as left-back/left midfielder.

 He was transfer listed in late September, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.
 On 28 December 2009 he scored his sixth of the season at Grimsby Town's Blundell Park, before getting his second bookable offence, earning him the first sending off of his professional career.
 To his surprise and delight, his good form earned him a contract extension in January 2010 that tied him to the "Vale" until the summer of 2012.
 Adams said that he gave Taylor the contract to avoid other clubs making attempts to tempt him away from Vale Park.